thijse/MemoryVectorStore/README.md

     ShowMatch(item.Value, queryVector);
 }
 ```
-Note that the FindNearestSorted is just a brute-force comparison of the dot products between the query vector and all chunk vectors.
-For larger vector stores, indexes should be created
+Note that the FindNearestSorted is just a brute-force comparison of the (normalized) dot products between the query vector and all chunk vectors.
+For larger vector stores,  a database should be used that implements an indexing system for efficient nearest neighbour searches  [using something like this library](https://github.com/curiosity-ai/hnsw-sharp)

 Finally we want a conversational network to interpret the chunks and answer the question